jacentino/SqlFun/docs/Type-safety.md

         Testing.testQueries <| fun () ->  Blogging.getBlog
 ```

-The downside is, that null checks cannot be performed this way.
+The downside of this technique is, that null checks cannot be performed this way.

 ## Composite queries